Why was no warranty card packaged with my LSI firearm?

 How can I get a free copy of the latest Legacy Sports Catalog?

-You can request a free catalog from Legacy Sports International by calling 775-828-0555 / TOLL FREE 1-800-5-LEGACY, or be e-mail at info@LegacySports.com.
+You can request a free catalog from Legacy Sports International by calling 775-828-0555 / TOLL FREE 1-800-5-LEGACY, or be e-mail at click here.
 Or, you can download a .pdf file of the catalog from this website, www.legacysports.com/catalog

 How can I get a replacement manual for my Escort, Pointer, Citadel, Webley and Scott or Nikko-Stirling optics

-Where can I purchase parts for my Escort, Pointer, Citadel, Webley and Scott or Nikko-Stirling optics
+Where can I purchase parts or send repairs for my Howa, Escort, Pointer, Citadel, Webley and Scott or Nikko-Stirling optics?

 Can I purchase a firearm direct from Legacy Sports International?